parisgitrepos/parisgitrepos/README.md

 ## Hi, I'm Paris!
 Welcome to my GitHub profile!

+Feel free to take a look at my public repositories, however a lot of my work is private and is undergoing slight modifications before being made public.

 <!--
 **parisgitrepos/parisgitrepos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.